 Options include contacting the seller or filing a credit card dispute

 If you're an eBay customer, you may feel dissatisfied with eBay purchases from time to time.
 But how should you proceed when this happens?

-It can be frustrating to have made a purchase on a major website like eBay only to be dissatisfied with the transaction and to find very quickly that the major brand in question (in this case, eBay) is very difficult to contact for customer service needs and often unhelpful on the telephone or in live chat.
+It can be frustrating to have made a purchase on a major website like eBay only to be dissatisfied with the transaction and to find very quickly that the major brand in question (in this case, eBay) is very difficult to contact for customer service needs and often unhelpful on the telephone or in a live chat.

-For many consumers, a less-than-satisfactory purchase is a reason to contact eBay directly, but this is actually one of the avenues that is less likely to resolve your issue and leave you satisfied as a buyer. eBay just isn't put together that way.
+For many consumers, a less-than-satisfactory purchase is a reason to contact eBay directly, but this is one of the avenues that is less likely to resolve your issue and leave you satisfied as a buyer. eBay just isn't put together that way.
 Instead, consider doing the following:

 Contact Your Seller

 Use the links next to the item in the "My eBay" section to contact the seller of the item and let them know that you have a question or issue with it.
-Most eBay sellers are actually quite dedicated to customer service and will do what they can to ensure that you aren't left high and dry—but the only way they'll know that you have a question, issue or demand is if you reach out to them.
+Most eBay sellers are quite dedicated to customer service and will do what they can to ensure that you aren't left high and dry—but the only way they'll know that you have a question, issue or demand is if you reach out to them.

 File a Buyer Protection Claim